IBM-Cloud/ansible-collection-ibm/docs/ibm_container_cluster_config_info.rst

 Parameters
 ----------

-  space_guid (False, str, None)
+  token (False, str, None)
-    The bluemix space guid this cluster belongs to
+    None

-  region (False, str, None)
+  cluster_name_id (True, str, None)
-    The cluster region
+    The name/id of the cluster

   config_dir (False, str, None)
     The directory where the cluster config to be downloaded.
 Default is home directory

-  config_file_path (False, str, None)
-    The absolute path to the kubernetes config yml file
+  download (False, bool, True)
+    If set to false will not download the config, otherwise they are downloaded each time but onto the same path for a given cluster name/id

+  network (False, bool, False)
+    If set to true will download the Calico network config with the Admin config

   calico_config_file_path (False, str, None)